Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 11. Upon arrival to your new home, immediately set out all the familiar and necessary things your pet will need: food, water, medications, bed, litter box, toys, etc. Pack these items in a handy spot so they can be unpacked right away.
 Keep all external windows and doors closed when your pet is unsupervised, and be cautious of narrow gaps behind or between appliances where nervous pets may try to hide.

-12. Once you find a new veterinarian, ask about local health concerns such as heart worm or Lyme disease, or any vaccinations or medications your pet may require.
-Also, be aware of any unique laws.
-For example, there are restrictive breed laws in some cities.
+12. Once you find a new veterinarian, ask about local health concerns such as heart worm or Lyme disease.

 13. Most communities, military or otherwise, require pets to be on leashes.
 Click here for information on license requirements, leash laws, and other important regulatory information for pet owners.